gvwilson/sensibleadventures/bookster/bookster.md

 "Bookster!" she whispered loudly.
 "Are you awake?"

 The bookster's eyes fluttered.
-"Eimin?"
+"My lady?"

 "Bookster?"